kweav/prepwork_revamp/docs/06-common-bash-tools.md

-# Basic bash
+# Fundamentals of Bash

 ## Goal

-A basic grasp of navigating bash and using some basic commands
+A fundamental grasp of navigating bash and using some common commands

 ## Learning Objectives